oliveirabalsa/olivia-ai-web-scraping/README.md

 ## 🤔 How to run project

-- Clone the project using https://github.com/oliveirabalsa/olivia-ai-web-scraping;
+- Clone the project using `git clone https://github.com/oliveirabalsa/olivia-ai-web-scraping`;
 - Run: `npm install` at source folder;
 - Run: `npm start` and the server will start;
 - Using Postman, Insomnia or your favorite browser do a GET request in: `localhost:3030/generate`.